makukha/doctestcase/README.md

 <!-- docsub: begin -->
 <!-- docsub: include docs/alternatives.md -->
-* `doctest.DocTestSuite` allows to run doctests with `unittest`, but individual doctests can't be extended, parametrized, or enclose with `setUp`/`tearDown`.
+* `doctest.DocTestSuite` allows to run doctests with `unittest`, but individual doctests can't be extended, parametrized, or enclosed with `setUp`–`tearDown`.
 <!-- docsub: end -->